-- circumstances which give rise to unexpected changes in Regulations - Changes to national pension requirements and/or HMRC Rules - Political risk that the guarantee from the Department for Education for academies is removed or in the number of academies in the Fund due to Government policy.
+- circumstances which give rise to unexpected changes in Regulations - Changes to national pension requirements and/or HMRC Rules - in the number of academies in the Fund due to Government policy.

 Membership of the Local Government Pension Scheme is open to all local government staff and should be encouraged as a valuable part of the contract of employment.
 However, increasing membership does result in higher employer monetary costs.